BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 <strong>Questions People May Have:</strong><br />
 • <strong>Is this project done/working?</strong> Kind of (technically yes), but it's a little buggy and rough.
 It does work, however.
-All files must be created manually first since no checking is programmed in, etc.  If you want to run it, just clone ths whole folder/repo.<br/>
+If you want to run it, just clone/download this whole folder/repo, since some files had to be created manually at first.<br/>

 <strong>Why I made this:</strong><br />
 I did this just to see how algorithms and formulas are used.
 I feel like I've learned a lot from this project.